UK rail strike strands commuters, pits workers against govt – KION546

 LONDON (AP) — Tens of thousands of railway workers walked off the job in Britain on Tuesday, bringing the train network to a crawl in the country’s biggest transit strike for three decades.

-About 40,000 cleaners, signalers, maintenance workers and station staff were holding a 24-hour strike, with two more planned for Thursday and Saturday.
+About 40,000 cleaners, signalers, maintenance workers and station staff held a 24-hour strike, with two more planned for Thursday and Saturday.
 Compounding the pain for commuters, London Underground subway services were also hit by a walkout on Tuesday.

-The dispute centers on pay, working conditions and job security as Britain’s railways struggle to recover from the coronavirus pandemic.
+The dispute centers on pay, working conditions and job security as Britain’s railways struggle to adapt to travel and commuting habits changed — perhaps forever — by the coronavirus pandemic.
+With passenger numbers still not up to pre-pandemic levels and the government ending emergency support that kept the railways afloat during the past two years, train companies are seeking to cut costs and staffing.

+Unions say it could be the start of a summer of labor discontent as British workers face the worst cost-of-living squeeze in more than a generation.
+Lawyers in England and Wales have announced they will walk out starting next week, and teachers’ unions plan to consult their members about possible action.

-Nurse manager Priya Govender was at London Bridge station, struggling to get back to her home south of the city.
+Nurse manager Priya Govender was at London Bridge station, struggling to get back to her home south of the city after spending the night in a hotel.

 “I definitely will not be able to get a bus because they are packed.
 I will have to get an Uber,” she said.
 “My day has been horrible.
-It is going to be a long day and I still have a full day’s work to do.”
+It is going to be a long day, and I still have a full day’s work to do.”
+She planned to work from home Tuesday, once she made it there.

-The strike was upending the plans of employees trying to get to work, students during exam season and music-lovers headed for the Glastonbury Festival, which starts Wednesday in southwest England.

-Kate Nicholls, chief executive of industry body UKHospitality, said the walkout would cost restaurants, cafes and bars much-needed business.
+Kate Nicholls, chief executive of industry body UKHospitality, said the walkout would cost restaurants, cafes and bars business that is sorely needed after two years of pandemic disruption.

 “Fragile consumer confidence will take a further hit, thousands of people able and willing to spend money in hospitality venues across the country will be prevented from doing so, while staff will undoubtedly struggle to even get to work,” she said.

+With inflation currently running at 9%, the Rail, Maritime and Transport Union says it cannot accept rail firms’ latest offer of a 3% raise.

-There were almost 1 billion train journeys in the U.K. in the year to March.
-But that is well below pre-COVID-19 levels, and train companies, which were kept afloat with government support during the past two years, are seeking to cut costs and staffing.
+But the train companies argue they can’t offer more, given current passenger numbers.
+There were almost 1 billion train journeys in the U.K. in the year to March — compared to 1.7 billion in the 12 months before the pandemic.

-Last-minute talks on Monday failed to make a breakthrough.
-The Rail, Maritime and Transport Union says it will not accept rail firms’ offer of a 3% raise, which is far below the rate of inflation, currently running at 9%.

-The union accuses the Conservative government of refusing to give rail firms enough flexibility to offer a substantial pay increase.
+While the Conservative government says it’s not involved in the talks, the union notes that it plays a major role in the heavily regulated industry, including providing subsidies long before the pandemic, and argues it could give rail companies more flexibility to offer a substantial pay increase.

-The government says it is not involved in the talks, but has warned that big raises will spark a wage-price spiral driving inflation even higher.
+The government has warned that big raises will spark a wage-price spiral driving inflation even higher.

-Prime Minister Boris Johnson accused unions of “harming the very people they claim to be helping” and called for “a sensible compromise for the good of the British people and the rail workforce.”
+All sides are keeping an eye on public opinion, watching carefully where people place the blame, especially in the event of repeated disruptions.
+Prime Minister Boris Johnson was quick to pin responsibility for the strike firmly on the unions.

+He told his Cabinet on Tuesday that the strikes were “so wrong and so unnecessary,” and said “union barons” should sit down with bosses and come to a deal.